 Ah, that must be her.
 Victor stands up, walking towards the intricate wooden door with a flaring insignia etched onto it.
 All doors within the Sigure Magus Academy had this symbol.
 It was not only a display of power, but it contained a magical inscription to ward off demons and other unwanted creatures within the academy.
 Victor opened the door slowly, peering through with only one eye.

 There stood a girl with tall stature, wearing the academy's female uniform.
 It was a black and gold-laced uniform, along with a medium-sized skirt coupled with black long socks.
 At the side of the uniform, an emblem of a blazing phoenix with its majestic wings fully extended could be seen.
-It looked like she was clutching an object within the palms of her hand with great force, so Victor could only take a meager glance at it.
+She was clutching an object within the palms of her hand with great force, so Victor could only take a meager glance at it.

 "Ah, you're not the person I was looking for," Victor said, disappointed but slightly relieved at the same time.
 Today was not a good day for him, because everyone knew it was 'that' day.